LucaMayerDalverny/DocFromCom/README.md

 DocFromCom will read the comments from your source code and create a document from it.
 Thanks to specific tags in your comments, the document generated will have a great look.

-The extension available for the document generated are the ones from the following list :
+The extensions available for the document generated are the ones from the following list :

 + markdown (.md)
 + latex (.tex)